-Meet Mati Kargren: Associate Medical Writer
+Meet Mati Kargren: Medical Writer II

 "My colleagues at Parexel are very friendly.
 Everyone is approachable and willing to help you out.
 Whether it is a technical question or a discussion regarding an approach to initiating and executing a project - you will always find someone to lend you a helping hand."